oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 $ $GRAALVM_HOME/bin/javac GameOfLife.java
 ```

-This is all we need to do to run the application on the JVM, but we also want to build a native image of the application, as follows.
+We also need to build a native image of the application, as follows.

 ```
 $ $GRAALVM_HOME/bin/native-image -cp .
 GameOfLife -o gameoflife-default